USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 .. py:function:: new orbit diagnostic [<name>] [for <module_name>]

 	Diagnostic to write out full phase space data of the particles.
+In boosted frame simulations, data can be put in the lab frame by setting ``boosted frame gamma``.
+Note however that the time separators in the data file lose their meaning in this case.

 	.. caution::
 		Orbit diagnostics can create excessively large files if not used carefully.
 To avoid this, define a species with a small number of test particles and use this on them.